-The certification program maintains a set of general objectives that are used to prioritize staff activities.
-The program continued to successfully meet these objectives in 2021.
-The program's general objectives include:
+The Program maintains a set of general objectives that are used to prioritize staff activities.
+The Program continued to successfully meet these objectives in 2023.
+The Program's general objectives include:

 1. Ensure public water treatment facilities have properly certified operators.
-As discussed in section D of this report, the program tracks ORC assignments at all applicable water systems across the State.
-Upon completion of the annual renewal cycle, a report is submitted to regional office staff which indicates any system whose ORC was
+As discussed in section D of this report, the Program tracks ORC assignments at all applicable water systems across the State.
+Upon completion of the annual renewal cycle, a report is submitted to PWS Section Regional Office staff which indicates any system whose ORC's certification was expired for either failure to pay renewal fees or failure to accrue the required professional growth hours for the year.
+To assist systems with ORC placement, the Program provides lists of available operators, upon request, to any water system attempting to fill a vacancy.

-- expired for either failure to pay renewal fees or lack of accrual of professional growth hours for the year.
-To assist systems with ORC placement, the program provides lists of available operators, upon request, to any water system attempting to fill a vacancy. - 2.
-Certify water treatment facility operators by examination.
-Historically, traditional examinations are held across the State on a quarterly basis.
-In addition, three electronic exams are offered in the interim.
-In 2021, the certification program administered 1,423 examinations with an overall pass rate of 54 percent for all certifications combined. - 3.
+- 2. Certify water treatment facility operators by examination.
+Examinations are held across the State on a quarterly basis.
+Examination accommodations are available to operators with documented medical needs.
+In 2023, the Program administered 1,803 examinations with an overall pass rate of 52 percent for all certifications combined. - 3.
 Provide logistical support for the Board.
-Program staff supports the Board by conducting its routine business and functioning as secretary during the Board's quarterly meetings.
-Activities typically include logistics and support, which include compiling statistical reports, preparing documents, creating meeting agendas and providing input on policy decisions. - 4.
+Program staff support the Board by conducting its routine business and functioning as secretary during the Board's quarterly meetings.
+Activities typically include logistics and support, which include compiling statistical reports, preparing documents, creating meeting agendas, and providing input on policy decisions. - 4.
 Provide online availability of operator records and information.
-Certified operators expect and are provided information that is continually updated and delivered via the program's website.
+Certified operators are provided information that is continually updated and delivered via the Program's website.
 Information of interest includes forms and publications, rule reference materials, course offerings for approved schools and professional growth, and monthly updates on operator status.
 Additional access to operator records is afforded through an operator portal developed to allow individuals to establish secure accounts and access information related to their certifications. - 5.
 Review and pre-approval of courses for professional growth.
-Certification program staff review requests from external vendors and trainers for approval of professional growth opportunities for the State's operators.
-To date, the program has approved approximately 3,600 courses for professional growth. - 6.
+Program staff review requests from external vendors and trainers for approval of professional growth opportunities for the State's operators.
+To date, the Program has approved approximately 3,864 courses for professional growth. - 6.
 Maintain operator records.
-The program maintains an IBEAM database to permanently record activities related to licensure.
-Information includes a history of exams taken, schools completed, professional growth hours earned, personal/contact information, active certifications, ORC appointments, and fees paid to the Board. - 7.
+The Program maintains a database to permanently record activities related to certification.
+This information includes a history of exams taken, schools completed, professional growth hours earned, personal/contact information, active certifications, ORC appointments, and fees paid to the Board. - 7.
 Manage the annual operator renewal process.
-The certification program coordinates the annual renewal process for approximately 7,741 professional certifications in the State.
+The Program coordinates the annual renewal process for approximately 8,260 professional certifications in the State.
 The renewal process includes billing, processing fees, verifying professional growth hours, updating database records and expiring ineligible operators.
-The process is intensive, but has been noticeably improved with the introduction of electronic payment options.
+The process is intensive but has been noticeably improved with the introduction of electronic payment options.
 Wallet cards are printed and mailed to operators at the end of the renewal process.

-F. Anticipated Program Improvements and Recommendations for 2022:
+F. Anticipated Program Improvements and Recommendations for 2024:

-The most significant potential for improvement to the certification program continues to be via IT initiatives and solutions.
-Such improvements are consistent with the division's instructions to identify and implement program efficiencies.
-In 2022, the program intends to continue pursuit of the following:
+The most significant potential for improvement to the Program continues to be via information technology initiatives and solutions.
+Such improvements are consistent with the Division of Water Resource's directives to identify and implement programmatic efficiencies.
+In 2024, the Program intends to continue pursuit of the following: